Last Updated on

 This can be especially beneficial for businesses operating in industries where technological advancements are rapidly evolving, allowing them to stay ahead of the curve and remain competitive.

 This is a benefit that’s unique to Excedr, as far as we know.
-Our leasing program distinguishes itself from conventional financing and other leasing companies by allowing refurbished equipment to be leased, in addition to demo units.
+Our leasing program distinguishes itself from conventional financing and other leasing companies by leasing refurbished equipment, in addition to demo units.
 This offers a unique opportunity for cost-savings, which we suggest you consider if you're looking for additional savings.

 When you lease, you can typically tailor a financing solution that specifically caters to your organization's business concerns, such as budgeting, cash flow management, grant cycles, and fluctuations during seasonal periods.
 This flexibility is one of the primary advantages of leasing that empowers businesses to optimize their operations while keeping their finances in check.